dvdgeroconnell/pands-project/README.md

 More information may be found in reference 4.

 ## Source
 The raw dataset in useable csv format was downloaded from [here](https://raw.githubusercontent.com/mwaskom/seaborn-data/master/iris.csv).
+The raw csv file has already undergone some cleanup, including the varieties being presented simply as setosa, versicolor and vigginica.

 Note to self - review this - https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes